mend/renovate-ce-ee/docs/overview.md

-# Mend Renovate On-Premises Overview
+# Mend Renovate Community Edition and Enterprise Edition

-## Introduction
+## Overview

-Mend Renovate Enterprise Edition (Renovate EE) and Community Edition (Renovate CE) are commercial offering of Renovate for self-hosted users, such as those running on GitHub or GitLab.
+Mend Renovate Enterprise Edition (Renovate EE) and Community Edition (Renovate CE) are commercial offerings of Renovate for self-hosted users, such as those running on GitHub or GitLab.

 Essentially, it is an alternative to running the `renovate` CLI tool, with the following additions: